A Moving Story

 There would be no keys to handover, no money to exchange hands and no legal documents to sign... just Anna's hope that the house would continue to be well-loved.

 Then Anna closed the door, carefully fastening it to the hinges at the side of the house and she stood up to run her hands across the red tiles on the roof.
-They would look splendid after Marjorie's grandpapa had given them a fresh coat of paint.
+They would look splendid after Marjorie's grandpapa had given them that fresh coat of paint.
 Then everything would be perfect like a mansion in miniature.
 "Happy Birthday Marjorie," Anna declared cheerfully as her young cousin entered the room.
 "I thought you would like to have my doll's house."

 © 2015 Stella Kaye